You do not need to be a security expert to check if your site is vulnerable.

 How accurate is a 10-minute security audit?

 A 10-minute audit catches about 80% of common vulnerabilities—the ones hackers exploit most often.
 However, it doesn't cover server-level security, database security, file permissions, advanced malware detection, code-level vulnerabilities, or network security.
+It also does not replace a full vulnerability scanner report or penetration testing.
 For a comprehensive audit, you need professional help.
 Our security audit service provides a complete security assessment.

 What should I do if I find red flags?

 If you find 0-2 red flags, fix them and maintain regular updates.
 If you find 3-5 red flags, fix them immediately—you're vulnerable.
 If you find 6+ red flags, you're at high risk—fix them today or consider professional help.
-Our maintenance plans include automated security updates and monitoring to prevent these issues.
+Our maintenance plans include automated security updates, firewall tuning, vulnerability scanning, and monitoring to prevent these issues.

 How often should I do this audit?

 Do this audit monthly, or whenever you make significant changes to your site (new plugins, theme updates, etc.).
 According to security research, over 90% of hacked sites were running outdated software, so regular audits are essential.
-Our maintenance plans include monthly security audits.
+Pair this checklist with a quick website vulnerability scanner to catch misconfigurations between monthly reviews.
+Our maintenance plans include monthly security audits and continuous vulnerability monitoring.

 What's the most important security check?

-All checks are important, but the most critical are: keeping everything updated (96-97% of WordPress vulnerabilities come from plugins), using strong passwords with two-factor authentication (prevents brute-force attacks), and having working backups (your only way to recover from a breach).
-Our maintenance plans include all of these protections.
+All checks are important, but the most critical are: keeping everything updated (96-97% of WordPress vulnerabilities come from plugins), using strong passwords with two-factor authentication (prevents brute-force attacks), having working backups (your only way to recover from a breach), and running a basic security scan to spot obvious malware or misconfigurations.
+Our maintenance plans include all of these protections plus ongoing vulnerability scanning.

 Can I do a comprehensive security audit myself?

-No, a comprehensive security audit requires professional expertise to check server-level security, database security, file permissions, advanced malware detection, code-level vulnerabilities, and network security.
-Our security audit service provides a complete security assessment that you can't do yourself.
+No, a comprehensive security audit requires professional expertise to check server-level security, database security, file permissions, advanced malware detection, code-level vulnerabilities, application security, and network security.
+Automated tools and free website scanners help, but they do not replace a full security assessment.
+Our security audit service provides a complete evaluation, including penetration testing where needed.

 What's the cost of not doing security audits?

 The average cost of a security breach is $25,000-$200,000, including recovery costs, lost revenue, reputation damage, and potential regulatory fines.
 A $199/month maintenance plan is much cheaper than a single breach.
-Our maintenance plans include automated security updates and monitoring to prevent breaches.
+Our maintenance plans include automated security updates, vulnerability monitoring, and remediation to prevent breaches.

 How can I automate security checks?